An index theorem for end-periodic operators: The periodic --invariant

-which can be viewed as a `spectral asymmetry' of the family $\D_z^+$ with respect to the unit circle $|z| = 1$, that is, informally, the number of spectral points with $|z| > 1$ minus the number of spectral points with $|z| < 1$.
+This series can be viewed as a `spectral asymmetry' of the family $\D_z^+$ with respect to the unit circle $|z| = 1$, that is, informally, the number of spectral points with $|z| > 1$ minus the number of spectral points with $|z| < 1$.

-\begin{remark} We used the same notation $d(z_k)$ in \cite[Section 6.3]{MRS} for the dimension of the solution space of the system \eqref{E:dz} responsible for the asymptotic behavior of the kernel of the spin Dirac operator $\D^+(\zp)$ over the end.
-It is a straightforward linear algebra exercise to show that the two definitions of $d(z_k)$ actually match. \end{remark}
+\begin{remark} We used the notation $d(z_k)$ in \cite[Section 6.3]{MRS} for the dimension of the solution space of the system \eqref{E:dz} responsible for the asymptotic behavior of the kernel of the spin Dirac operator $\D^+(\zp)$ over the end.
+It is a straightforward linear algebra exercise to show that $d(z_k) = \dim V_k$. \end{remark}